 Program Details

-CDM is looking to hire a graduate Student Assistant Program Administrator as well as several Graduate Student Mentors with skills in one of the following areas: documentary filmmaking, screenwriting and photography.
+CDM is looking to hire several DePaul students to serve in various roles including a Graduate Assistant Program Administrator and Graduate Student Mentors with skills in one of the following areas: filmmaking, screenwriting, and photography.
+The pay is $18/hr.

-Role of Student Mentor and Student Assistant Program Administrator
+Role of Student Mentors and Assistant Program Administrator

-Each program for CHA teens is designed to be a transformative experience for participants and student mentors.
-The role of the student mentor includes: participating in youth orientation; attending training workshops; being present during all program hours (9:30 am - 3:30 pm); fostering leadership qualities through team-building and conflict resolution exercises; and building self-esteem and self-agency through the vehicle of socially conscious storytelling in a documentary, screenwriting, or photography format.
+The role of the student mentor includes: participating in youth orientation; attending training workshops; being present during all program hours (Mon-Thurs, 9:30 am - 3:30 pm); fostering leadership qualities through team-building and conflict resolution exercises; and building self-esteem and self-agency through the vehicle of socially conscious storytelling in a narrative film, screenwriting, or photography format.

-This year, we are adding a photography section to our CHA summer intensives.
-This course is an introduction to the aesthetics of still photography and the concept of photography as a descriptive and interpretive artistic medium.
-Youth will learn the fundamental concepts necessary to shoot, edit, and manipulate photographs and to critically evaluate the images.
-The program is also designed to expose participants to photography as a career option in several genres including portraiture, commercial, fine art and journalism.
+Through two lenses—the lens of a camera and the lens of their life experiences—CHA participants gain technical photography skills and learn the power of their personal narratives.
+The program is designed to expose participants to photography as a career option in several genres including portraiture, commercial, fine art and journalism.
+This will include a variety of guest speakers and onsite photography workshops.
 Every assignment will utilize a new skill to develop cumulative knowledge of professional standards in imaging.
 Students will be challenged to think conceptually about their own visual development while acquiring technical skills.
+The program culminates with a final portfolio showcasing their artistry and original voice.

 For additional questions email